 The results were coherent with each other.
 Moreover, the token usage of the prompts — including both the prompt and the corpora — was also coherent with the usage estimated earlier with the Tokenizer.

-At this point, we knew that we were able to estimate the token usage of the input with high accuracy.
-The next step was to check if there was any correlation between the length of the input and the length of the output and find out if we are able to estimate the token usage of the output.
+At this point, we knew that we could estimate the token usage of the input with high accuracy.
+The next step was to check if there was any correlation between the length of the input and the length of the output and find out if we could estimate the token usage of the output.

 gpt-3 input vs output tokens

-The correlation between the number of input tokens and the number of output tokens was very weak*.
+The correlation between the number of input and output tokens was very weak*.
 Measuring the number of input tokens was not enough to estimate the total number of tokens used in a single request.

 * The slope varied between 0,0029 in the TL;DR summary and 0,0246 in the project requirements request.